SU_A_27

 [r] I have 5 sisters.

 [r] And 1 brother.
-My father already died in 2015.
-I haven’t seen him in a long time.
-For I was in Mosul before he died.
-I was on… I left vauitn Mosul on November 2014 and he had died in December 2014.
-So I hadn’t seen him 1 month before and hadn’t seen him all this time.
+My father has died since 2014.
+I haven’t seen him for a long time.
+Because I was in Mosul before he was dead.
+I was on … I left Mosul on November 2014 and he was on December 2014 died.
+So I didn’t see him 1 month before and I didn’t see all that period.

 [i] And what was the reason?

-Just a heart attack.
+[r] Just a heart attack.
 Yes.
-That was just nothing…nothing special.
+That was just nothing … nothing special.
 He ate a lot.
-He loved to eat.
-[Laughs] Really… He ate too much that day so… So his bowels were a bit swollen by the food and they had pressed too much on his heart and…. and his heart had stopped.
+He loved food. really and truly… So he ate too much that day … So his intestines were a bit swollen by the food and they had printed too much on his heart and … And his heart was stop.

 [i] And what do they do?

-[r] Eh… I have 2 small ones.
-My brother is 20 years old.
+[r] Eh … I have 2 small ones.
+One of 20 years, My brother.
 And my sister is 19 years old.
-They are studying at the University.
+They study at the university.
 The rest of the sisters are married.
-And they have children and live separately with their husbands.
-So… But there are still my mother, my brother and my two sisters.
+And they have children and live separately with their men.
+So … But at my house there are still my mother, my brother and my two sisters.
 Two little sisters.
 Yes.

 [i] And do you have good contacts with each other so far?

-[i] Can you tell a bit more about your childhood?
+[i] Can you tell a little more about your childhood?
 What kind of child have you been?
-What was it like for you in your childhood?
+How was it for you in your childhood?

 [i] Why?

-[r] More difficult… More difficult…[laughs] Eh… How do you say that in athletics?
+[r] Difficult … Difficult… Eh … How do you say that in athletics?
 Such a difficult task?

-[r] Too bad.
-Too bad I got such a punishment.
-And the chief manager of the Paralympic Commission in Iraq said: ”You won’t get a punishment because you’re still young.
-You’re less than 18 and you don’t know what you’re saying.
-So yes.
-I thought it was okay.
-I’m not going to get a punishment.
-But the manager who was with us, he was the head of… The parliament of the committee.
+[r] Unfortunately.
+A pity that I got that way.
+And the main manager of the Paralympic Commission In Iraq said: “You don’t get a punishment because you are still young.
+You are less than 18 and you don’t know what you are saying.
+Yes.
+I thought OK.
+I don’t get a punishment.
+But the manager who was with us, he was the head of … the parliament of the committee.
 There is a parliament.
-A small parliament in the Paralympic committee.
-And he was the chief manager of the parliament.
-So he said: ”name” gets a punishment.
-So he has to get the punishment.
-And I got it.
-So I didn’t do anything for 1 year.
+A small parliament in the Paralympic Commission.
+And he was the main manager of the parliament.
+So he said: “” [name] gets a punishment.
+So he must get a punishment. “” And I got it.
+So nothing done for 1 year.
 And that year, 2011, was really the hardest year in my life.
-In this year I got the punishment.
-And I also fell on my back.
+In that year I got the punishment.
+And I fell on my back.
 I fell on my back.
-And then I also got two herniated discs.
+And then I had two hernia.

-Two what? [r] Two hernias.
-Double herniated disc.
+[r] Two hernia.
+Double hernia.
 So in the back.
 So the vertebrae.
-The cartilage between the vertebrae comes out.
+In between cartilage comes out.
 So I have two.
-Double herniated disc.
+Double hernia.
 Then in 2011.
-Really only 1 month or so after the match.
-And then I also have… Then I also drove the car and the car was burned. [laughs] So this year the worst was really true.
+Really 1 month or so after that match.
+And then I also have … Then I also drove the car and the car was burned.
+So this year the worst was really true.

 [i] What was the reason?